xi/survivor/README.md

 The player controls an automatically attacking character, with the goal to survive for as long as possible.
 Killed enemies drop diamonds that can be collected to gain XP.
-When the blue XP bar at the bottom of the screen is full the player receives a random perk:
+When the blue XP bar at the top of the screen is full the player receives a random perk:

 -	Damage is increased by 10%